-- Continue our involvement in the European Cattle Innovation Partnership to avoid the duplication of research and to facilitate drawing down European Horizon 2020 funding. - Use our new Global Research Officer (recruited through Queen's University) to harvest results of international dairy research and avoid the duplication of research. - To maintain the reach of our knowledge transfer programme through further on-farm events, seminars and by increasing the circulation of the Ezine and increasing traffic to the website. - To engage with the Agri-Food Strategy Board to ensure a high priority is given to research and knowledge transfer and ensure co-ordination of research and knowledge transfer activities and maximize synergies.
+- To continue our involvement in the European Cattle Innovation Partnership to avoid the duplication of research and to facilitate drawing down European Horizon 2020 funding. - To use our new Global Research Officer (recruited through Queen's University) to harvest results of international dairy research and avoid the duplication of research. - To maintain the reach of our knowledge transfer programme through further onfarm events, seminars and by increasing the circulation of the Ezine and increasing traffic to the website. - To engage with the Agri-Food Strategy Board to ensure a high priority is given to research and knowledge transfer and ensure co-ordination of research and knowledge transfer activities and maximize synergies. - To engage in a comprehensive review of AgriSearch's strategic direction and prepare a written strategic plan for the charity. - To look at the potential of drawing down funding under the UK Agri-Tech Strategy.